Menu

 Botswana

-Since its independence in 1966, Botswana has been able to make great economic and social strides under stable political conditions.
-But over the last 15 years, development has been increasingly sluggish.
-Growing social inequality, high unemployment and stubborn, extreme poverty: Botswana is no longer considered to be an African exception, let alone everybody's darling - the African "miracle", as it were.
-Cracks and deficits in democracy are becoming increasingly difficult to ignore in the political system.
-Although the institutional structures of a democracy such as rule of law, a multi-party system and regular elections are all in place and civil rights are enshrined in the Constitution and laws, these institutions have been undermined over the years.
-They are becoming more and more unwieldy and have become detached from citizens' and their interests.
-The economy is still one-sidedly focused on mining, while attempts at economic diversification have failed.
-Environmental problems in Botswana's sensitive ecological system are on the rise.
+Since its independence in 1966, Botswana has made great economic and social progress under stable political conditions.
+However, development has slowed down in the last 15 years.
+Growing social inequality, high unemployment and stagnating poverty are increasing challenges.
+The political system created in 1966 is in need of reform.
+Although the institutional structures of a democracy such as the rule of law, a multi-party system and regular elections are in place and civil rights are enshrined in the constitution and laws, these institutions have not functioned fully in recent years.
+The economy is still one-sidedly focussed on mining, while attempts at economic diversification have failed.
+The environmental problems in Botswana's sensitive ecosystem are increasing.

-The Friedrich-Ebert-Stiftung (FES) has been working in Botswana since 1973 and has sought to strengthen the Parliament vis-à-vis the executive branch, bolster civil society positions, encourage more active participation of young people in political processes and support trade unions in shaping the sociopolitical debate in various projects.
-At present, the focus of project work is on reinforcing citizens' participation rights and opportunities to take part in decision-making and opinion-formation processes.
-Direct target groups include decision-makers and officeholders as well as multipliers in the civil society area, in politics and trade unions.
+The Friedrich-Ebert-Stiftung (FES) has been active in Botswana since 1973 and has endeavoured in various projects to strengthen parliament vis-à-vis the executive, to strengthen civil society positions, to increase the active participation of young people in political processes and to support trade unions in shaping the socio-political debate.
+The political participation of women is a central focus of the work.
+The current focus of the project work is on the political involvement of citizens in decision-making and opinion-forming processes.
+The direct target groups are decision-makers and office-holders as well as multipliers in civil society, politics and trade unions.

 Learn more about our work in Botswana on the project's website.